RE-GATHER & RE-LAUNCH UPDATE & FAQ

 But we take your health and the health of the wider community seriously.
 That’s why we’re being careful about how we re-gather.
 We are committed to being guided by safety and wisdom.

-- To begin, as of June 28, we’re limiting the size of our Sunday services to 50 people each.
-We meet at 9AM (and if needed, we will add an 11AM option).
-You must RSVP and claim your ‘ticket’ via hopecov.com
+- To begin, we’re limiting the size of our Sunday services to 50 people each.
+We meet at 9AM (and if needed, we will add an 11AM option this fall).
+You must RSVP and claim your ‘ticket’ via hopecov.com/register

 - We’re also taking extra precautions: We have instituted enhanced sanitation practices and are asking everyone to wear a mask and practice physical distancing, following the latest local, state and Centers for Disease Control and Prevention guidelines.